1 Corinthians 15:29

 Application

-Believers today can find hope and assurance in the promise of resurrectionResurrectionBodily rising from the dead.
+Believers can find hope and assurance in the promise of resurrectionResurrectionBodily rising from the dead.
 Christ's resurrection is the foundation of the Christian faith — the proof that death is conquered.
-Believers are promised their own resurrection at His return. and eternal life.
+Believers are promised their own resurrection at His return., knowing that death is not the end.

 ethics